eleazarlemar-svg/My-Portfolio-/README.md

 ## Projects and Contributions
 ### Hotel Reservation Management System
 - Created a simple booking system project.
-- Help to create design in canva
+- Helped to edit/create design in canva